rosafilgueira/dispel4py_workflows/README.md

 And we have adopted Docker containers for implementing this work, because they can substantially improve computational research reproducibility.

-More information about this work can be fout [at](https://www.iris.edu/hq/files/agendas/2016/iris_workshop/FerreiraDaSilvaRafael.pdf) and [pegasus_dispel4py GitHub repository](https://github.com/dispel4py/pegasus_dispel4py).
+More information about this work can be found [here](https://www.iris.edu/hq/files/agendas/2016/iris_workshop/FerreiraDaSilvaRafael.pdf) and [pegasus_dispel4py GitHub repository](https://github.com/dispel4py/pegasus_dispel4py).